 A silver-haired boy creates butterflies from his hands through the use of a magic circle.
 Each time a new butterfly appears, a girl of the beast-folk race applauds.

 Perhaps because he is glad to see her reaction, the boy smiles softly.

-The moment he sees his smile, Legion suffers a shock as if he was struck by lightning.
+The moment he sees his smile, Legion suffers a shock as if he were struck by lightning.